-Concentra Bank (operating as Wyth Financial) is a trustee for the registered retirement savings plans offered to members.
-Under an agreement with Concentra Bank (operating as Wyth Financial), members' contributions to these plans, as well as income earned on them, are deposited in the Credit Union.
-On withdrawal, payment of the plan proceeds is made to the members, or the parties designated by them, by the Credit Union, on behalf of Concentra Bank (operating as Wyth Financial).
+- Concentra Trust is a trustee for the registered retirement savings plans offered to members.
+Under an agreement with Concentra Trust, members' contributions to these plans, as well as income earned on them, are deposited in the Credit Union.
+On withdrawal, payment of the plan proceeds is made to the members, or the parties designated by them, by the Credit Union, on behalf of Concentra Trust.

-12. Accrued patronage rebate
+11. Accrued patronage rebate